Get the FREE one-click dictionary software for Windows

 Derived forms: strongest, stronger

-See also: alcoholic, beardown, beefed-up, brawny, bullnecked, bullocky, effective, effectiveness, effectual, efficacious, equipotent, fertile, forceful, fortified, fresh, hard, hefty, industrial-strength, intense, invulnerable, ironlike, irregular, knock-down, knockout, multipotent, muscly, muscular, potency, powerful, reinforced, robust, rugged, severe, sinewy, sound, stiff, strength, strengthened, swole [US, informal], tough, toughened, vehement, virile, weapons-grade [informal], well-knit, well-set
+See also: alcoholic, beefed-up, brawny, bullnecked, bullocky, effective, effectiveness, effectual, efficacious, equipotent, fertile, forceful, fortified, fresh, hard, hefty, industrial-strength, intense, invulnerable, ironlike, irregular, knockdown, knock-down, knockout, multipotent, muscly, muscular, potency, powerful, reinforced, robust, rugged, severe, sinewy, sound, stiff, strength, strengthened, swole [US, informal], tough, toughened, vehement, virile, weapons-grade [informal], well-knit, well-set

-Antonym: impotent, weak
+Antonym: weak

-Encyclopedia: Strong, Ontario
+Encyclopedia: Strong, Mississippi